 The long-range plan would focus on establishing a North American infrastructure for recruiting and training increasing numbers of qualified personnel.
-This would involve working with training institutions to expand their faculties and facilities, to develop innovative training programs, and to establish extensive in-service education programs.
+This would involve working with training institutions to expand their faculties and facilities, to develop innovative training programs, and to establish extensive on-the-job training programs.

-The plan would also call for a major effort in the community to take the steps that would raise Jewish education to the top of the communal agenda and create a better environment - a better climate - for Jewish education.
+The plan would also call for a major effort in the community to take the steps that would raise Jewish education to the top of the communal agenda and create a better environment = a better elimate

+- for Jewish education.